fxbriol/fxbriol.github.io/_pages/research-intractable-models.md

 ## About

+Give examples of intractable models and explain why they pose a problem for modern statistical machine learning

 The term *intractable model* is a general term encompassing all models for which the corresponding likelihood function is not available.

-However, there are many different types of intractability.
+There are many different types of intractability.
 A first example includes *intractable generative models* or *simulator-based models*, which are models for which nothing is known about the likelihood function, but it is possible to simulate new data given a fixed value of the parameters.
 A second example are  *unnormalised models*, in which case the likelihood function can be evaluated, but only up to some unknown normalisation constant.
+For each class of intractable model, alternative approaches need to be developed for parameter estimation.

 ## Contributions to this field

+Robustness to model misspecification:
+Efficiency:
+Ease of implementation:

 For generative models, the maximum mean discrepancy: